TalTech-HPC-Centre/taltech-hpc-docs/docs/jobs/slurm-example.md

 ## An OpenMP parallel job

-The following script launches a job named HelloOMP using OpenMP.
+The following script launches a job named `HelloOMP` using OpenMP.
 For this job, Slurm reserves one node and 12 threads.
-Maximum run time is 10 minutes.
+The maximum run time is 10 minutes.

-*Even though it is `--cpus-per-task`, Slurm reserves threads, not CPU, since "cpu" in SLURM's language is the smallest unit.*
+*Even though it is `--cpus-per-task`, Slurm reserves threads, not CPUs, since "cpu" in Slurm's language is the smallest unit.*

 **Note:** Each thread needs sufficient work to do to make up for the time spent in launching the thread.
 Therefore, it is not useful to run small/short jobs in parallel.